 Do dips work your chest or your triceps?

-Dips are a variable bodyweight exercise that targets different muscles in your upper body.
-Dips performed with wider hands and the flared elbows typically emphasize the pecs, while dips with tucked elbows and narrower hands put more pressure on the triceps.
+Both, depending on how you set up.
+Dips done with wider hands and flared elbows lean on the pecs, while dips with tucked elbows and narrower hands put more of the work on the triceps.

 Are dips safe for all lifters?

-Dips may not be suitable for everyone.
-Dips are a great way to use your bodyweight to build strength, but some people experience shoulder discomfort when doing dips.
-Bench dips, in particular, can reduce your range of motion and load the deltoids in an unnatural position, leading to pain and injury.
-If you want to target your triceps without exerting your shoulders, choose tricep exercises with low scapula elevation, such as cable machine triceps pushdowns and dumbbell kickbacks.
-If you prefer bodyweight exercises, pushup variations are a great alternative to tricep dips.
+Not for everyone.
+Dips build real strength, but some lifters feel shoulder discomfort doing them, and bench dips in particular can cut your range of motion and load the deltoids in an unnatural position.
+If you want to hit your triceps without taxing your shoulders, pick exercises with low scapula elevation like cable pushdowns and dumbbell kickbacks.
+If you’d rather stay bodyweight, push-up variations are your best bet.

 Can I do push-ups to replace dips?

-Yes, you can substitute push-ups for dips, especially if they are more comfortable for your shoulders.
-However, they are not the same exercise and may work your muscles slightly differently.
-Choose your push-up variation carefully, ensure a full range of motion, and maintain perfect technique to get the most out of your workout.
-If you want to target your triceps, keep your hands closer together and tuck your elbows in.
-If you want to isolate your pecs, widen your grip and allow the elbows to flare slightly.
+Yes, especially if push-ups are more comfortable for your shoulders.
+They’re not identical and will work your muscles a little differently, so pick your variation carefully and use a full range of motion.
+To target your triceps, keep your hands closer together and tuck your elbows.
+To bias the pecs, widen your grip and let the elbows flare slightly.

 Other Alternative Exercises